smlum/scription/README.md

 ## Privacy

-The Scription web app uses your browser's local storage (ie nothing is being uploaded onto another server).
+The Scription web app uses your browser's local storage, so nothing is being uploaded onto another server by using the app.

-## Known issues/ workarounds

-TODO

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

 ## Credits